Mon Repos Conservation Park Bundaberg

 Mon Repos Turtle Centre is open for Turtle Encounter Tour participants from November to late March (closed 24, 25 and 31 December) from 6pm till late, 7 nights-a-week.

 Ticket sales open in September.
-Bookings are essential and can be made through Bundaberg Visitor Information Centre—book quickly to ensure your Turtle Encounter adventure.
+Bookings are essential and can be made online—book quickly to ensure your Turtle Encounter adventure.

 Your Turtle Encounters ticket also includes access to: